LazZiya/ExpressLocalization/README.md

 - Global route template: Add {culture} paramter to all routes, so urls will be like http://www.example.com/en-US/
 - RouteValueRequestCultureProvider : Register route value request culture provider, so culture selection will be based on route value
 - ViewLocalization : Use [LocalizeTagHelper](https://github.com/lazziya/TagHelpers.Localization) for localizing all razor pages depending on a shared resource.
-[TagHelpers.Localization](https://github.com/lazziya/TagHelpers.Localization) must be installed separately.
+In order to use LocalizetagHelper [LazZiya.TagHelpers.Localization](https://github.com/lazziya/TagHelpers.Localization) must be installed separately.
 - DataAnnotations Localization : All data annotations validation messages and display names attributes localization
 - ModelBinding Localization : localize model binding error messages
 - IdentityErrors Localization : localize identity describer error messages
-- Client Side Validation : include all client side libraries for validating localized input fields like decimal numbers
+- Client Side Validation : include all client side libraries for validating localized input fields like decimal numbers.
+This option requires [LazZiya.TagHelpers](http://github.com/lazziya/TagHelpers) package that will be installed automatically.

 ## Installation
 ````
 Install-Package LazZiya.ExpressLocalization -Version 2.0.0
 ````

+## Dependencies
-it will install [LazZiya.TagHelpers v2.1.0](https://github.com/LazZiya/TagHelpers/) package as well, it is necessary for adding client side validation libraries for localized input fields like decimal numbers.
+[LazZiya.TagHelpers](https://github.com/LazZiya/TagHelpers/) package will be installed automatically, it is necessary for adding client side validation libraries for localized input fields like decimal numbers.

 ## Step by step tutorial
 http://ziyad.info/en/articles/36-Develop_Multi_Cultural_Web_Application_Using_ExpressLocalization